Reynolds School District (Oregon)

-The Reynolds School District is a school district in the U.S. state of Oregon and serves the cities of Fairview, Wood Village and Troutdale, as well as parts of Portland and Gresham, with an enrollment of 10,411 students.
+The Reynolds School District is a school district headquartered in Fairview, in the U.S. state of Oregon, with an enrollment of 10,411 students.

+The district includes all of Fairview and Wood Village, almost all of Troutdale, and parts of Gresham and Portland.

 History

 Reynolds School District is named for what was once the region's biggest employer, Reynolds Aluminum.
 The district was formed when the Fairview, Troutdale, and Wilkes elementary school districts merged in 1954.

 In 2015, a bond resolution was proposed, that would grant the district $125,000,000.
 The district would utilize this money to replace and renovate several schools within the district, as well install security upgrades in every school.
 The four major projects are replacing Troutdale Elementary, Fairview Elementary, and Wilkes Elementary with new buildings, and remodeling a large portion of Reynolds High School.
 The bond was passed with 52% voting in favor.
 Construction on the first secure vestibules started in late 2016, and major projects began on spring of 2017.
 These projects are projected to be completed on fall of 2018.